A05annex/a05annexRobot/README.md

 control robot rotation (field heading).
 Similarly, the tuning for translation and rotation should be similarly decoupled.
 Additionally, we have separated: normal driving conditions, a *boost* mode, and a *slow* mode.
 These modes can be better described as:
-* default (normal driving conditions) - similar to how you would want you car to behave in city traffic.
+* default (normal driving conditions) - similar to how you would want your car to behave in city traffic.
 You need a balance of control and speed, but you would seldom, if ever, use the maximum speed or minimum turning radius.
 This is your default driving profile for a match;
 * *boost* - like getting on the freeway.
 The path is clear ahead, your robot is correctly oriented, and you want to